Can I Remortgage with Bad Credit?

-How do i improve my credit rating?
+How do I improve my credit rating before I remortgage?

 Something else to bear in mind if any missed payments show on your credit record is whether they were due to events outside of your control.
 If, for example, your employer went out of business, leaving you financially stranded, then you should contact each credit reference agency and explain what happened.
 They have the ability to add a note of correction to your credit file explaining the circumstances, which may well mitigate the effect of the default on future credit decisions.

 There are other things you can do that, while they do not in themselves boost your credit rating, will help you to avoid falling into future difficulties, and perhaps to pay things off faster.
 For example, take on some freelance work or a second job, or look for a job that pays more or is closer to home (so you save money on commuting).
 Make sure you aren’t paying more than you need to for things like your mobile phone, cable TV, fuel and broadband, and if you have a gym membership but can’t remember the last time you were there, cancel it.
 The more you have left after paying your bills, the better your chances of passing the affordability test.

 Can I Afford to Remortgage

 Every application for a mortgage or a remortgage is subject to an affordability assessment, and this is the case no matter what the credit status of the applicant might be.
 Potential lenders will look at income versus expenditure, taking everything into account, to arrive at a debt-to-income ratio.
 Since June 2014 the Financial Conduct Authority’s recommendation is that the debt-to-income ratio should be no higher than 45% for an offer of a mortgage or remortgage to be made.